 First, make sure that the subject is agreeable to the idea of being interviewed.
-The most common response is often "But I don't know what to say" or "There's nothing interesting about me."
-They don't need to worry about that.
+The most common response, especially for older people, is often "But I don't know what to say" or "There's nothing interesting about me."
+They don't need to worry.
 As Mark Twain said, "There was never yet an uninteresting life."
-I come equipped with over 200 questions that we can address, and the hour usually flies by.
+I come equipped with over 200 questions that we can address, and the time usually flies by.
 Before long, I'm hearing about something that happened in second grade, or that trip with girlfriends to the top of the Empire State Building in the 30s.
-If there are areas to avoid, let me know ahead of time and I am always respectful of that.
+If there's a particular story or topic you'd like to include, let me know.
+And if there are areas to avoid, let me know ahead of time and I am always respectful of that.

 I ask that no other family members be present when I'm doing the interview because there is sometimes a tendency to correct the subject's recollections.
-Comments about small details like "No, mom, that was when we lived in Kansas," or "Mike was born after Karen, not before" serve only to make the subject insecure and embarrassed about how to answer subsequent questions.
+Comments about small details like "No, mom, that was when we lived on First Street," or "Mike was born two years after Karen, not three" serve only to make the subject insecure and embarrassed about how to answer subsequent questions.
 So be prepared to get yourself in the other room while I'm talking with Mom or Dad!
-These are their memories, with details as they remember them, mistakes and all.
+These are their memories, with details as they remember them, minor mistakes and all.

 I'll edit the finished product, using text rather than my voice to introduce the subject or question, and eliminating stutters or pauses.
 The finished video is usually 45-50 minutes long.
-I will provide 5 copies on CDs, or a link to a site where you can download as many digital copies as you like.
+I will provide 5 copies on CDs, as well as a link to a site where you can download as many digital copies as you like.
 The final edit is at my discretion.

 The turnaround time from interview to finished product is usually about a month; please don't expect a rush job unless you're willing to pay a premium!